 Donkeys are used as guard animals for cattle, sheep and goats since they have a natural aversion to canines and will keep them away from a flock.

-Do you have any interesting or fun facts about donkeys that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about donkeys?
+Share them in the comments below!